-For example, Australia now demands payment of GST by any business who sells more than about $50,000 in digital products per year there ( ”Netflix tax”).
+For example, Australia now demands payment of GST by any business that sells more than about $50,000 in digital products per year there (the ”Netflix tax”).
 On a larger scale, the European Union has created a VAT MOSS system that requires anyone selling digital products to Europeans to go to great lengths to determine which VAT rate to collect and remit.

 While VAT or GST obligations may not change your best country to incorporate, it’s worth factoring in.
-In some cases, entrepreneurs trying to be smart incorporated offshore only to realize that incorporating onshore would have actually been cheaper after all of the compliance costs.
+In some cases, entrepreneurs trying to be smart incorporated offshore only to realize that it wasn’t cheaper after all of the compliance costs.

 For example, I recently worked with someone who manufactures his own personal care products.
 His tax strategy involved taking into account the manufacture, storage, and logistics in the country where the products were made.
 In his case, it was worth paying a little tax in order to maintain his manufacturing advantage while reducing tax on everything else.